-Serviced accommodation is a relatively new strategy, which I think, is very exciting.
+Serviced accommodation is a relatively new strategy, which we think, is very exciting.
 But it’s not one, which I do myself.
-So, I’m not pretending to be the great expert.
+So, I’m not pretending to be a great expert.
 So, let’s start off.

 What is Serviced Accommodation?